ʻAva ceremony: Ritual action and words

-The 'ava server, tautu'ava, serves the cup to the person called, then steps back a respectful distance to wait until the person served has partaken of the beverage.
+The ʻava server, tautuʻava, serves the cup to the person called, then steps back a respectful distance to wait until the person served has partaken of the beverage.

-On the 'ava cup being presented to a chief he takes it in his right hand and after a moment's pause, he spills a few drops onto the floor of the house on his right side at the same time speaking a few words in a low tone.
+On the ʻava cup being presented to a chief he takes it in his right hand and after a moment's pause, he spills a few drops onto the floor of the house on his right side at the same time speaking a few words in a low tone.
 Today these words have some Christian significance but in olden times were no doubt a form of prayer to one of the numerous gods.
 He then raises the cup and says Ia manuia which means be happy or prosperous.
-He then drinks a varying quantity of the 'ava and throws any remainder over his shoulder.
-He then hands the cup back to the tautu'ava who steps forward and returns to the refill the cup.
-Should the person served not desire to drink the 'ava he may take a mouthful and then spew it out, or he may merely touch the cup held in the hand of the bearer or he may take hold of the cup and holding it out in front of him address a few remarks to the assembly, finally exclaiming Ia manuia.
+He then drinks a varying quantity of the ʻava and throws any remainder over his shoulder.
+He then hands the cup back to the tautuʻava who steps forward and returns to the refill the cup.
+Should the person served not desire to drink the ʻava he may take a mouthful and then spew it out, or he may merely touch the cup held in the hand of the bearer or he may take hold of the cup and holding it out in front of him address a few remarks to the assembly, finally exclaiming Ia manuia.

 In earlier days the orators always held the cup in both hands when it was presented to them.
 This custom is very often disregarded nowadays.

 Reply

-In connection with the act of drinking the 'ava, when the recipient of the cup calls out Ia manuia the assembly reply – Ia manuia or Soifua, the latter word meaning 'may you live'.
-The act of throwing by the drinker of the remainder of the contents of the cup over his shoulder may have been an unspoken desire that all misfortune should likewise disappear as it is noted that unconsumed 'ava is never returned to the bowl.
+In connection with the act of drinking the ʻava, when the recipient of the cup calls out Ia manuia the assembly reply – Ia manuia or Soifua, the latter word meaning 'may you live'.
+The act of throwing by the drinker of the remainder of the contents of the cup over his shoulder may have been an unspoken desire that all misfortune should likewise disappear as it is noted that unconsumed ʻava is never returned to the bowl.

-Orators as a class have no 'ava titles and when the cup is offered to them the 'ava caller merely announces 'This is the cup of so and so.'
+Orators as a class have no ʻava titles and when the cup is offered to them the ʻava caller merely announces 'This is the cup of so and so.'

 Ending

-When all have been served, the tufa'ava calls out words such as;
+When all have been served, the tufaʻava calls out words such as;

-Ua moto le ava, mativa le fau, papa'u le tanoa, faasoa i tua nei ena tee.
+Ua moto le ava, mativa le fau, papaʻu le tanoa, faasoa i tua nei ena tee.

 A little kava remains, there is not much for the strainer to absorb, the kava in the bowl is shallow - the remainder will be divided amongst those at the back of the house.

 If all the kava has been consumed before minor chiefs have been served they must go without, but if chiefs of importance happen along, a fresh brew is made and the ceremony is repeated.
-The completion of the 'Ava ceremony is usually followed by a shared feast.
+The completion of the ʻAva ceremony is usually followed by a shared feast.